nondejus/AwesomeUnityCommunity/README.md

 * [Weaver](https://github.com/ByronMayne/Weaver) - Weaver is a code weaving framework built right into Unity Engine.
 Based heavily off of Fody.
 * [MOBA_CSharp_Unity](https://github.com/yasgamesdev/MOBA_CSharp_Unity) - Framework for MOBA games.
 The server does not depend on Unity.
 Run on Linux.
 * [Akka.Unity.Sample](https://github.com/Arkatufus/Akka.Unity.Sample) - Akka.Net 1.3.0 Running in Unity3D.
+* [UniversalUnityHooks](https://github.com/UserR00T/UniversalUnityHooks) - A framework designed to hook into and modify methods in unity games via dlls.

 ## Input <a name="input"></a>